Image courtesy of Dr. Gary B. Anderson, University of California

 A sheep named Dolly

-British scientists made world headlines a decade ago with
+British scientists made world headlines in 1996 with

 the cloned sheep named Dolly.
 Dolly was world's first cloned mammal.